 Article - Conference proceedings

-© 2002 American Society of Engineering Education, All rights reserved.
+© 2002 American Society for Engineering Education (ASEE), All rights reserved.